Taiwan eSIM: Airalo vs Holafly vs Nomad vs Saily (2026 Comparison)

 For Taiwan, all major travel eSIMs ride Chunghwa or Taiwan Mobile 5G — so value comes down to price per GB.
-Airalo sells small gigabyte tiers, Holafly bundles unlimited at a premium, and single-country plans start near US$5.
-Full comparison for 2026.
+Airalo sells small gigabyte tiers, Holafly bundles unlimited at a premium, Nomad offers clean mid-range tiers, and Saily targets budget travelers.
+Full 5-provider comparison for 2026.

 All Taiwan eSIMs share the same networks